Opening ORGAN CONCERT

 (1656–1746)

-The Church of the Assumption of the Virgin Mary is a parish church in the Roman Catholic parish of Vranov nad Dyjí, located in the centre of Vranov nad Dyjí.
-It is a late Romanesque building later rebuilt in Gothic style.
-The church is protected as a cultural monument of the Czech Republic.
-The church was built in the first half of the 13th century and later it was further expanded, the church in its original form was plundered by the Swedes in 1645 and only the foundations of the church remain, which are preserved in the foundations of the walls of the present church.
-The church was rebuilt in 1685 with the support of the noble family of Althann, which continued to support the church in the following years.
-Among other things, Countess Maria Anna Althann donated an altarpiece of the Virgin Mary to the church.
-Around 1700 the nave was vaulted, the original tower was demolished around 1720 and a new brick tower was built in 1720.
+The Church of the Assumption of the Virgin Mary is the parish church of the Roman Catholic parish of Vranov nad Dyjí, located in the centre of the town of Vranov nad Dyjí.
+It is a late Romanesque building, later rebuilt in the Gothic style.
+The church, as part of the complex including the presbytery, is protected as a cultural monument of the Czech Republic.
+The church was built in the first half of the 13th century and was subsequently extended.
+In its original form, the church was sacked by the Swedes in 1645, leaving only the foundations, which are preserved in the walls of the present church.
+The church was rebuilt in 1685 with the support of the noble Althann family, who continued to support the church in subsequent years.
+Among other things, Countess Marie Anna Althann donated an altarpiece of the Virgin Mary to the church.
+Around 1700 the nave was vaulted, around 1720 the original tower was demolished and a new masonry tower was built in 1720.
 In 1767 the roof was repaired and in 1778 the choir was vaulted.
-Between 1781 and 1782, the churchyard wall was repaired and a year later the keeper's house was built, which was converted into an ossuary after 1800 - however, it was soon demolished.
-In the 1930s the church was then repaired, between 1933 and 1934 the church surroundings were repaired and in 1936 the interior was repaired. in 1957 an oil stove was installed, in 1958 the church was painted and in 1968 and 1969 the sacristy roof and chancel were gradually rebuilt.
-In 1986 the church roof was repaired again.
+Between 1781 and 1782 the cemetery wall was repaired and a year later a watchman’s house was built, which was converted into an ossuary after 1800 - but was soon demolished.
+In the 1930s the church was repaired, between 1933 and 1934 the surroundings of the church were repaired and in 1936 the interior was repaired.
+In 1957 oil stoves were installed in the church, in 1958 the church was painted and in 1968 and 1969 the roof of the sacristy and the chancel were gradually reconstructed.
+In 1986 the roof of the church was repaired again.